RodrigoGomesSantos/VolumeRenderingMRI/README.md

 For this project dependencies refer to https://learnopengl.com/Getting-started/Creating-a-window

-and follow the linking proccess of glfw and glad
+and follow the linking proccess of GLFW and GLAD